Sponsored

 • Reading culture should be imbibed in students.
 This act can be achieved if libraries are built in major cities and towns in the country.

-• Supervisors and invigilators should be well rewarded and encourage not to compromise their job
+• Supervisors and invigilators should be well rewarded and encouraged not to compromise their job

 • Priority should be given to technical and vocational education

-• Students should be admitted to senior secondary schools based on their interest, skills, and abilities.
+• Students should be admitted to senior secondary schools based on their interests, skills, and abilities.

-• Parent train their children to be independent and have self-confidence from their early age in life
+• Parent train their children to be independent and have self-confidence from an early age in life

-• Children should not be forced to offer courses against their interests/ability rather they should be guided and supported.
+• Children should not be forced to offer courses against their interests/abilities rather they should be guided and supported.

-• Students should not see failure as fatal but a pathway to success.
-Once a child fails an exam, he should be encouraged to re-sit and to prepare adequately to pass
+• Students should not see failure as fatal but as a pathway to success.
+Once a child fails an exam, he should be encouraged to re-sit and prepare adequately to pass

 Recommended: Causes and Effect of Malpractice